-Declaring a Major
+Declaring a Major in the BFA

 New students (except transfer students) are admitted to the Bachelor of Fine Arts, First Year Studies major.

 Students should declare a preferred major in the BFA program once they have successfully completed 30 credits of First Year Studies.
 Students must declare a major upon completion of 60 credits.